• Skip to main content

 Discard the backbone or save it to make chicken stock or chicken soup.

-Turn the chicken over and press down hard to flatten the chicken.
-That's it!
+Turn it over and press down hard to flatten.
+That’s it!

 Nutrition